mhe/pynrrd/docs/source/user-guide.rst

 Reading NRRD files
 ------------------
-There are three functions that are used to read NRRD files: :meth:`read`, :meth:`read_header` and :meth:`read_data`. :meth:`read` is a convenience function that opens the file located at :obj:`filename` and calls :meth:`read_header` and :meth:`read_data` in succession and returns the data and header.
+There are three functions that are used to read NRRD files: :meth:`read`, :meth:`read_header`, and :meth:`read_data`. :meth:`read` is a convenience function that opens the specified filepath and calls :meth:`read_header` and :meth:`read_data` in succession to return the NRRD header and data.

 The :meth:`read` and :meth:`read_header` methods accept an optional parameter :obj:`custom_field_map` for parsing custom field types not listed in `Supported Fields`_ of the header.
 It is a :class:`dict` where the key is the custom field name and the value is a string identifying datatype for the custom field.
 See `Header datatypes`_ for a list of supported datatypes.

 The :obj:`file` parameter of :meth:`read_header` accepts a filename or a string iterator object to read the header from.
 If a filename is specified, then the file will be opened and closed after the header is read from it.
 If not specifying a filename, the :obj:`file` parameter can be any sort of iterator that returns a string each time :meth:`next` is called.
 The two common objects that meet these requirements are file objects and a list of strings.
 The :meth:`read_header` function returns a :class:`dict` with the field and parsed values as keys and values to the dictionary.